JGalego/YOLambda/README.md

 ## Overview

-Learn how to run inference at scale with [YOLOv8](https://github.com/ultralytics/ultralytics) in a secure and reliable way with [AWS Lambda](https://aws.amazon.com/lambda/), [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS SAM](https://aws.amazon.com/serverless/sam/).
+Learn how to run inference at scale with [YOLOv8](https://github.com/ultralytics/ultralytics) in a secure and reliable way with [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS SAM](https://aws.amazon.com/serverless/sam/).

 <p>
 	<img src="images/example.jpg" width="30%"/>